Political Primers

 Q: Is voting by mail safe?

-A: Historically, yes - instances of vote by mail fraud have been anomalies and no fraud trends have been uncovered in prior elections.
+A: Absolutely, yes - instances of vote by mail fraud have been anomalies - if not extremely rare - and no fraud trends have been uncovered in prior elections.
+Voter fraud does not occur on any level that influences elections.

-It is best to be current with USPS changes and how those changes will impact voting by mail for you.
+It is best to be current with USPS changes until that department is finally fixed - to see how their mail processing timelines will impact voting by mail for you.

 This section is in no way the "last word" on any of these subjects - rather, it's the opposite.
-This section is meant to be a helpful starting point to learn, discover, and engage with your preferred specificities within modern American politics as you'd like.
+This section is meant to be a helpful starting point to learn, discover, and engage with your preferred specificities within modern American politics, as you'd like.
+Stay well.